 When your esophagus was biopsied with an endoscope, the samples taken were studied under the microscope by a specialized doctor with many years of training called a pathologist.
 The pathologist sends your doctor a report that gives a diagnosis for each sample taken.
 Information in this report will be used to help manage your care.
-The questions and answers that follow are meant to help you understand medical language you might find in the pathology report from the biopsy
+The questions and answers that follow are meant to help you understand medical language you might find in the pathology report from your biopsy.

 The esophagus is a tubular organ that connects the mouth to the stomach.
 The place where the esophagus meets the stomach is called the gastro-esophageal junction, or GEJ.

 The inner lining of the esophagus is known as the mucosa.
 It is called squamous mucosa when the top layer is made up of squamous cells.
 Squamous cells are flat cells that look similar to fish scales when viewed under the microscope.
 They are also found on the surface of the skin.
 Most of the esophagus is lined by squamous mucosa.

 Goblet cells normally line the intestines, not the esophagus.
 When goblet cells develop in a place where they are not supposed to be, like the lining of the esophagus, it is called intestinal metaplasia.
 Intestinal metaplasia can develop any place where squamous mucosa is normally found.
 When intestinal metaplasia occurs in the squamous mucosa of the esophagus it is called Barrett's esophagus.

-Barrett’s esophagus occurs when chronic reflux (regurgitation) of the stomach contents up into the esophagus damages the normal lining of the esophagus.
+Barrett’s esophagus occurs when chronic or long-term reflux (regurgitation) of the stomach contents up into the esophagus damages the normal lining of the esophagus.
 This process usually takes many years to happen.
 (Reflux of the stomach contents into the esophagus is sometimes called gastro-esophageal reflux disease or GERD.
 It can cause problems with heartburn.)

 Yes.
 Patients who have Barrett’s esophagus have a higher risk of cancer of the esophagus.
 However, most people with Barrett’s esophagus do not get cancer.